mjsflames/c01w24-project-RxValidators/deliverable2/sprint_retrospective.md

 - Figuring out a time to meet
 - Integrating all the web scrapers together

-# To Improve for the Next Sprint:
+# To Improve for the Next Sprint
 - Our pacing (story points per person per sprint, assigning each member with more tasks, making the work more equally spread out)
 - Better communication among team members
 - Those working on similar tasks, give frequent updates to each other so that code and implementation are consistent